docusign/sample-app-mycors-javascript/README.md

-# MyCORS Sample Application: React
+# CORS Sample Application: React

 ## Introduction

-MyCORS is a Docusign sample application that shows how to construct Single Page Applications (SPAs) that leverage Docusign support for Cross-Origin Resource Sharing (CORS).
+The CORS Sample App is a Docusign sample application that shows how to construct Single Page Applications (SPAs) that leverage Docusign support for Cross-Origin Resource Sharing (CORS).
 This sample application is created using React.js.
-You can find a live instance running at [https://mycors.sampleapps.docusign.com/](https://mycors.sampleapps.docusign.com/).
+You can find a live instance running at [https://cors.sampleapps.docusign.com/](https://cors.sampleapps.docusign.com/).

-MyCORS demonstrates the following:
+The CORS Sample App demonstrates the following:

 1. **Authentication** with Docusign via [Implicit Grant](https://developers.docusign.com/platform/auth/implicit/).
 2. **Send Insurance Card:**